open-mmlab/mmsegmentation/docs/en/advanced_guides/customize_runtime.md

 checkpoint = dict(interval=1)
 ```

-The users could set `max_keep_ckpts` to only save only small number of checkpoints or decide whether to store state dict of optimizer by `save_optimizer`.
+The users could set `max_keep_ckpts` to only save a small number of checkpoints or decide whether to store state dict of optimizer by `save_optimizer`.
 More details of the arguments are [here](https://mmengine.readthedocs.io/en/latest/api/generated/mmengine.hooks.CheckpointHook.html?highlight=CheckpointHook).

 #### Log config